 Quarterly Market Comment

-For the quarter ended 31 October 2025
+For the quarter ended 30 November 2025

 A healthy quarter for global markets

-There are already pockets of strength emerging across the economy.
-Agriculture and horticulture are performing well, supported by firm global commodity prices.
-Fonterra delivered a record NZ$10.16 per kilogram of milk solids for the 2024/25 season, with another payout exceeding NZ$10 likely for the current season.
-Farmers are expected to use some of this additional income initially to reduce debt.
-Yet, with another strong year anticipated—and a windfall from the sale of Fonterra’s consumer business—more of this cash is likely to flow through rural communities.
-Tourism also continues to recover, with international arrivals now around 90% of pre-COVID levels.
-While the rebound has been slower than in some other countries, the steady increase is helping to underpin regional economies.
+Fonterra delivered a record NZ$10.16 per kilogram of milk solids (kgms) in the 2024/25 season and is forecasting a still-strong NZ$9.50/kgms for the current season.
+Farmers have initially used the additional income to reduce debt, but with another strong year expected—and a windfall payment from Fonterra’s consumer business sale—more of that cash is likely to filter through to local communities.
+Tourism has also recovered, with international arrivals back to around 90% of pre-COVID levels, although the rebound has been slower than in some comparable countries.

 Don't chase the hype

+Over the past year, your investment portfolio has likely featured both standout performers and underwhelming laggards—that’s entirely expected.
+The very purpose of diversification is to ensure that different investments excel under different conditions.
 It can be tempting to chase the sectors dominating the headlines, but FOMO (‘fear of missing out’) is rarely a sound investment strategy.
 By the time a theme has become front-page news, much of the easy money has usually been made and it now may even be overhyped.

 Instead, stay focused on your own goals, time horizon, and risk tolerance.
 A diversified, disciplined approach—reviewed occasionally, not constantly—has historically worked better than chasing short-term hype.
 Remember: past performance is no guarantee of future results.